15 Things You Should Never Store in Your Garage

 If you want to keep your home pest-free and your belongings in good condition, never store these items in your garage.

 Storing pet food in your garage is basically like inviting pests into your home for a delicious snack.
 But if you must keep pet food in the garage (or even when it’s inside your house), be sure that it’s inside a tightly sealed plastic or metal container.
 Rodents can easily chew through paper or cardboard packaging.

 An oil-soaked rag is something you should never store in your garage.
 Spontaneous combustion (and a devastating fire) can occur when oily rags are stored where the internal heat that is generated isn’t allowed to escape.

 You want to save your favourite books from childhood to give to your kids or grandkids someday, but storing them in the garage isn’t the best solution.
-Silverfish are insects that thrive in dark, damp environments such as garages, basements and crawl spaces and the bugs love to feast on starchy substances, such as the glue that binds books.
+Silverfish are insects that thrive in dark, damp environments such as garages, basements and crawl spaces, and the bugs love to feast on starchy substances—including the glue that binds books.